begaborn/limitless-led/README.md

 ## Usage

+    # White type
+    light = LimitlessLed::White.new(host: '192.168.1.100', port: 8899)
+    light.group_1_on   # group1 light is on
+    light.group_2_warm # group2 light is warm white
+    light.group_1_cool # group1 light is cool white or daylight

+    light.group_1_brightness_up
+    light.group_1_brightness_down
+    light.group_1_brightness_max
+    light.group_1_brightness_min

+    light.all_on # all lights are on

+    # Color type
-    bridge = LimitlessLed::Bridge.new(host: '192.168.1.100', port: 8899)
+    light = LimitlessLed::RGBW.new(host: '192.168.1.100', port: 8899)

-    bridge.all_on        # all lights are on
+    light.all_on        # all lights are on
-    bridge.all_off       # all lights are off
+    light.all_off       # all lights are off
-    bridge.white         # all lights are white
+    light.white         # all lights are white
-    bridge.disco         # disco mode!
+    light.disco         # disco mode!
-    bridge.disco_faster  # disco mode faster
+    light.disco_faster  # disco mode faster
-    bridge.disco_slower  # disco mode slower
+    light.disco_slower  # disco mode slower

     # change the color by calling #color with either a color string, integer, or Color::RGB object
     # see: https://github.com/halostatue/color/blob/master/lib/color/rgb-colors.rb for a list
     # of all the named colors
-    bridge.color 'Red'                # color is red
+    light.color 'Red'                # color is red
-    bridge.color Color::RGB::Red      # color is red
+    light.color Color::RGB::Red      # color is red
-    bridge.color 170                  # color is red
+    light.color 170                  # color is red

     # adjust brightness on a scale from 2 - 27 (27 is full brightness)
     bridge.brightness 27              # full brightness